-- Applications will be processed according to the rules and regulations in effect at the time of the assessment.
-These may change at any time. - Our website contains the latest news, selection criteria updates and applications links.
+- Applications will be processed according to the rules and regulations in effect at the time of the application.
+These may change at any time. - Our Apply to immigrate to Canada page contains the latest news, selection criteria updates and applications links.
 Check periodically for updated information.